IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ##### 2:3.X9.4.1.3.1 Handling open events

 Upon receiving a `[FHIR resource]-open` event, the Subscriber will *open* the corresponding `event.context` according to its application logic.
 The semantics of the open event may be further described in the corresponding 'open request' transaction.

-TODO: Move to Volume 1 if needed
-> Note: The Subscriber may use all or a subset of the context provided.
-For example, a Report Creator may use the patient and study context to open the corresponding procedure and make it ready for dictation, and ignore the report context since the Report Creator will create its own.
-On the other hand, an Evidence Creator (such as a specialty AI application) may use only the study context to run an inference model on the study on demand, ignoring the report and patient context.

 > Note: For `[FHIRresource]-open` events, this may be the initial creation of the context, or an re-open of the context.
 Subscriber event handling for the subsequent event may differ from the first event.